drojf/wix-toolset-example/Readme.md

 - Install [Wix Toolset](https://wixtoolset.org/releases/)
 - Do not install the Visual Studio extension (configuring the installer using the `.wixproj` file seems to conflict with configuring using Visual Studio's GUI)
+- You will need to modify the msbuild path in `build.bat` as it is hardcoded for Visual Studio 2019

 ## Getting debug output from msi file